 The corner of 13th and Spruce in Philadelphia has not been kind to cyclists lately.
-For starters, construction recently began on a new Marriot on the corner, replacing a formerly empty Parker Hotel.
+For starters, construction recently began on a new Marriott on the corner, replacing a formerly empty Parker Hotel.
 And for bicyclists riding north on 13th Street, the buffered bike lane has been almost completely blocked where the construction is happening.
 Pedestrians and bicyclists are given a heads up with two small signs: One reading “Bike lane closed”; the other reading “Sidewalk closed.”

 And then there’s this: The company doing the building is using non-union labor, and members of local building unions have taken to the street, picketing against the project.